Most kids who went to Catholic school in the 50’s and 60’s know about pagan babies.

 A bulletin board held the certificates, pinned to the wall.
 Some had a lot more than others.
 Possibly the nuns coerced the kids in those classes into giving more?

 I went to Catholic grade school at St. Amelia’s for 8 years.

 We must have had at least 5 pagan babies in each class.

-That’s 40 pagan babies right there.
-I think most of them were in Africa.
-All this reminiscing about St. Amelia’s brings back many other memories.
+That’s 40 babies right there.
+I think most of them were in Africa and India.
+Reminiscing about St. Amelia’s brings back many other memories.